virejdasani/Alexis/README.md

 Type the command "help" to view all commands when Alexis asks to enter command.
 Alternatively, check out our `AllCommands.txt` file.

+## Installation
+- The modules `wikipedia` and `SpeechRecognition` are required to run Alexis.
+- To install them, run:`pip install wikipedia` `pip install speechrecognition`.

 ## Contributing
 ### We need your help!
 - PR's are accepted!!